BobbyAdamson/Blockchain-Python-Flask/readme.md

 ## To run:

+Ensure python3 and pip3 are installed.
+Install required modules:
+`pip3 install flask requests`

-In project directory run `python Project\ related/FlaskApp.py`
+In project directory run `FLASK_APP=FlaskApp.py flask run --port [YOUR PORT]`

 You can change the port you run on in the `run` method at the end of `FlaskApp.py`